claudiodgl/ClinicalPath/README.md

 ## Download

-* You can download the ClinicalPath system [here](https://github.com/claudiodgl/ClinicalPath/blob/main/ClinicalPath_v2.0.zip).
+* You can download the latest version of ClinicalPath system [here](https://github.com/claudiodgl/ClinicalPath/blob/main/ClinicalPath_v2.0.zip?dl=1).
 * The software is implemented in Java and requires the JRE java version to execute, that can be obtained [here](https://java.com/en/download).